nibeditans/Customer-Sales-Analysis/README.md

 Wanna explore more Projects and Fun Programs?
 Check out the [Data Analytics Projects Collection](https://github.com/nibeditans/A-Few-Data-Analytics-Projects) Page.😄

-Feel free to ask if anything!😊
+Feel free to start and fork the repo.😊